Choosing a School: A Guide for Separated Parents

 6. A Real-Life Example: The Commuting Parent

-Let's consider a common scenario.
-Two parents, Jane and Mark, lived in the same city and agreed their children would attend a daycare close to their respective workplaces.
-Then, Mark decided to move 35 minutes away to another town.
-Now, Mark wants the children to attend school near his new home, arguing they have "two equally important homes."
+Consider a common scenario.
+Two parents, Jane and Mark, lived in the same city and agreed that their children would attend daycare close to their respective workplaces.
+Later, Jane decided to move an hour away to another suburb.
+Following the move, Jane proposed that the children attend school near her new home, reasoning that the children now have “two equally important homes.”